Hannahllmm/8-Week-SQL-Challenge/Case Study #3: Foodie-Fi/Solution.md

 | 25          | 2       | 2020-11-16T00:00:00.000Z |
 | 25          | 2       | 2020-12-16T00:00:00.000Z |

-Here, payment_date is calculated by using GENERATE_SERIES to create a series of numbers from 0 up to the month_diff, each of these is multipled by an interval of 1 month.
+Here, payment_date is calculated by using GENERATE_SERIES to create a series of numbers from 0 up to the month_diff, each of these is multiplied by an interval of 1 month.
 This is then added to start_date so for each customer_id and plan_id we end up with a series of dates that monthly payments were made.

 ### Case 2: Customers who churn
 We'll use a similar method.
 It's worth noting that there are no annual customers that then churn so we only need to consider monthly payments here.
 We want to know how many monthly payments are made before the customer churns.
 Again we've limited the data for demonstration purposes.